MalaiseGeneral ill feeling

 - Do you use alcohol or other drugs?

-If you have signs or symptoms of an illness, tests may beordered to confirm the diagnosis.
+You may have tests to confirm the diagnosis if your provider thinks the problem may be due to an illness.
 These may include blood tests, x-rays, or other diagnostic tests.